 Education – Michael received his Bachelor degree from Howard Payne University and Masters of Education in Health & Physical Education from Tarleton State University plus maintains significant practical learning as a competitive collegiate as well as endurance Ironman athlete.

 Experience – Michael has provided fitness training to beginners to elite athletes and everyone in between as well as provided hands-on education for exercise professionals at locations all around the world.
-He has provided presentations at the International Association of Chiefs of Police (IACP) Officer Safety and Wellness Symposium, Federal Law Enforcement Training Centers Physical Techniques Training Consortium, American Occupational Health Conference, International Association of Chiefs of Police (IACP) mid-year conference in 2019 and 2020, the Law Enforcement Management Institute of Texas (LEMIT), National Strength & Conditioning Association Tactical Strength & Conditioning annual conference, Public Safety Commission over TX DPS and multiple agencies throughout Texas as well as across the nation.
+He is active as a board member of the International Association of Chiefs of Police (IACP) Officer Safety and Wellness Section.
+He has provided presentations at the IACP Officer Safety and Wellness Symposium, Federal Law Enforcement Training Centers Physical Techniques Training Consortium, American Occupational Health Conference, IACP mid-year conference in 2019 and 2020, the Law Enforcement Management Institute of Texas (LEMIT), National Strength & Conditioning Association Tactical Strength & Conditioning annual conference, Public Safety Commission over TX DPS and multiple agencies throughout Texas as well as across the nation.
 In addition to regular presentations, Harper has also contributed to IACP Police Chief Magazine where he co-authored "Enhancing Officer Safety & Survivability" and the July 2020 special feature article “The Importance of Health and Wellness During a Crisis.”
-He is also actively involved in research and published data from sample of over 400 police chiefs in Texas on “Police Chiefs' Perspectives on Officer Physical Fitness and Policy Changes.”
+He is also actively involved in research with his most recent article published in the International Journal of Police Science on “Police Chief Perceptions of Officer Physical Fitness and Barriers to Better Fitness.”
 As former Associate Director and Strategy Leader for First Responder and Military Programs for The Cooper Institute, he assisted agencies throughout the U.S. & internationally in their quest to make themselves and their colleagues fit for duty and fit for life.
 He also created The Cooper Institute's Law Enforcement Advisory Board to analyze field needs and ensure education assisted with a physical "state of readiness" within law enforcement.
 This spurred his work on development of first responder injury prevention curriculum and text alongside normal duties associated with regular updates to curriculum for military and first responder programs at The Cooper Institute.